Illustration by Alyssa Kiefer

 Paula Green-Smith and Philip Hamilton

 Paula Green-Smith and Philip Hamilton are Detroit public health professionals who live the healthy lifestyles promoted in the chronic disease prevention programs they deliver through Urban Health Resource, a partner organization of the Black Women’s Health Imperative (BWHI).
 Ms. Green-Smith also serves as BWHI’s Chief Training Officer.
-Together, the couple contracted the coronavirus and have made sharing their experience part of their mission to inform, educate, and increase awareness to improve the health of their community.
+Together, the couple developed COVID-19 and have made sharing their experience part of their mission to inform, educate, and increase awareness to improve the health of their community.

 Erin Petersen, Healthline.com Editor in Chief